shimaabr/mpc_ml_controller/README.md

 #  Aircraft MPC Controller (MATLAB & Simulink)

-This project implements an MPC controller for the **L-1011 aircraft** using **YALMIP** (optimization toolbox) and **Simulink**.
-- The system results are observed using scopes.
-- The cost function, Integral of Squared Error (ISE), and Integral of Squared Input (ISU) are calculated.
-- The sensitivity to parameters, constraints, and the cost function is evaluated.

-Ultimately, the MPC controller is compared with an **LQR controller**.
+This project applies Model Predictive Control (MPC) to the lateral-axis dynamics of the L-1011 aircraft in cruise flight.
+The controller is implemented in MATLAB/Simulink using the YALMIP optimization toolbox.
+Its objective is to minimize tracking error while satisfying actuator constraints on the aileron and rudder.
+System performance is evaluated using Simulink scopes and performance indices such as the Integral of Squared Error (ISE), the Integral of Squared Input (ISU), and the overall cost function.Sensitivity analysis is performed on key tuning parameters—such as weight selection, prediction horizon, and control signal limits—as well as on the cost function, to guide controller optimization.

 ---

-##  MPC Controller
+## What is MPC Controller
 Model Predictive Control (MPC) is a feedback control algorithm that uses a model to predict future outputs of the process and solves an optimization problem to select the optimal control.

 **Advantages of MPC:**